Shatterpoint: A Star Wars Story

 First Struggle: Locate the Asset

 My opponent won the roll for first player.
-The initial struggle card created a line objective points across the middle of the board, plus one near each of our starting areas.
+The initial struggle card created a line of objective points across the middle of the board, plus one near each of our starting areas.
 This should have made it anyone’s game, but my opponent’s forces proved to be a lot more mobile than mine, and she was able to get a stranglehold on all three center objectives early on.
 Versio was able to move the Imperial Special Forces support unit into a good position early on, and Boba Fett has two different abilities that allow him to jump, which got him to the center of the board very quickly.

-My units, on the other hand, seemed to suffer from a first-turn problem of not being able to attack even after a move action.
+My units, on the other hand, seemed to consistently suffer from a first-turn problem of not being able to attack even after a move action.
 The Rebel Commandos are able to start the game farther than usual from the board edge, which has helpful in securing an objective right away, but it wasn’t quite enough to stop my opponent from winning the first struggle.

 Second Struggle: We’re Going to Need a New Exit